 You can add conditions to any action.
 To do so, create or edit an action, and click the "Only if conditions are met…" button:

 This will open up the conditions editor.
-You can add up to four conditions, based on customer attributes or segment membership.
+You can add up to four conditions, based on customer attributes, segment membership, or event data (available for event triggered campaigns only).

 Click Set Conditions, then save your action to enable the conditions.